 $300 Annual Travel Credit

-The Chase Sapphire Reserve has a $300 annual travel credit that can be used for any travel-related purchase even plane tickets.
+The Chase Sapphire Reserve has a $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.
+It can be used for any travel-related purchase, including plane tickets.

 With the Amex Platinum, you receive a $200 air travel credit and $200 in Uber credits each year.
 Having an extra $100 in travel credits can offset the Amex Platinum’s $550 annual fee if you ride Uber on a regular basis because you receive a monthly $15 Uber credit ($35 in December) that doesn’t roll over.
 And, the Amex air travel credit only covers incidental fees like checked baggage and in-flight purchases for one airline.

 Even though the Sapphire Reserve travel credit is $100 less, the only way to not use the credit is if you don’t travel period.
 Chase reimburses you for your first $300 in travel purchases each year regardless of what the purchase is for so you’ll never have to worry about not maximizing the credit.

 Airport Lounge Access

 It’s no secret the Amex Platinum is extremely friendly to frequent flyers